Paulmicha/css-organization/README.md

 *Design systems* ?
 → see [BBC's Global Experience Language](http://www.bbc.co.uk/gel), [GE’s Predix Design System](https://medium.com/ge-design/ges-predix-design-system-8236d47b0891), etc.

-The purpose of the current research at this stage is to detail what would such an [ideal](https://en.wikipedia.org/wiki/TRIZ) final result be.
+The purpose of the current research at this stage is to detail what would an [ideal](https://en.wikipedia.org/wiki/TRIZ) final result be.
 Later on, we may move on to analyze concrete options, challenges and compromises.
 But for now, we'll start with a list of guiding principles in order to expose some basis of the reasoning behind the decision process.

 So here's roughly what the methodology presently looks like :
 - Distilled from experience, the very nature of existing guidelines and principles already makes them blueprints of and/or pointers to potential solutions.